thedude0606/options_copy_TB/DECISIONS.md

   - Added `periodType="day"` to the price_history() method parameters

   This decision was based on examining the Schwabdev library's client.py file, which revealed that the price_history() method requires a 'periodType' parameter that was missing in our implementation.
 Adding this parameter ensures compatibility with the Schwabdev library's API and enables the historical data tab to properly display price history data.

+- **Enhanced Debugging for Historical Data**: Added extensive debugging code to the historical data retrieval and visualization:
+  - Added detailed print statements throughout the get_historical_data method
+  - Added comprehensive logging in the update_historical_chart callback
+  - Implemented traceback printing for better error diagnosis

+  This decision was made to help diagnose issues with the historical data tab not displaying data properly.
+The debugging code provides visibility into the API request parameters, response structure, data processing, and visualization rendering, making it easier to identify and fix any issues.

+- **Improved Historical Data Visualization**: Enhanced the historical data visualization with a daily close price line chart:
+  - Added a blue line chart showing daily close prices alongside the candlestick chart
+  - Maintained the candlestick chart for detailed open/high/low/close visualization

+  This decision was made to provide a clearer view of daily price trends as requested by the user, while still maintaining the detailed information available in the candlestick chart.
+The line chart makes it easier to follow the overall price movement over time, while the candlestick chart provides detailed information about price volatility within each day.